Locations:

 Moisturizer

 While using moisturizer may seem obvious, there are still a few tricks to keep in mind.
 First, be sure to apply right after a shower.
-“Pat dry after your lukewarm shower and apply the moisture within three to five minutes.
+“Pat dry after your lukewarm shower and apply the moisturizer within three to five minutes.
 That helps trap the water in your skin,” Dr. Khetarpal says.

 It’s also important what type of moisturizer you use, she adds.
 “Look for moisturizers with ingredients like ceramide.”
 An over-the-counter ingredient that’s often marketed for eczema therapy, she says it helps restore your skin barrier and trap that water in your skin.